stnava/ANTPD_antspymm/README.md

 3.  run the job `bash src/slurm/00_high_level_batch_call.sh`

-    * make the the threads per job variable is what you want for your environment
+    * make sure the threads per job variable is what you want for your environment

-    * make this that variable matches the nthreads variable in `src/slurm/02_job_script.py`
+    * make sure that variable matches the `nth` variable in `src/slurm/02_job_script.py`

         * this would be the script to run on a single subject